MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 |[Optimize performance](#optimize-scanner-performance)| Guidance to optimize your scanner performance|
 | | |

-For more information, see also [Supported PowerShell cmdlets](#supported-powershell-cmdlets).
+If you don't have access to the scanner pages in the Azure portal, configure any scanner settings in PowerShell only.
+For more information, see [Use PowerShell to configure the scanner](#use-powershell-to-configure-the-scanner) and [Supported PowerShell cmdlets](#supported-powershell-cmdlets).

 ## Configure the scanner settings